sfuku7/googletest_android_ndk-build/README.md

 !!!!
 NOTICE !!!!
 ===========================
 This project was deprecated.
+Please don't use this project

 Now you can find google test in the official Android NDK.
+Please follow the official instructions of Android NDK.